 Utilities and Applications

 This section describes the pre-installed utilities that come with the computer and details how to start them.
-For further information on their operation, you may refer to each utility's online manual, help files or README.TXT file (if applicable).
+For further information on their operation, refer to online manual, help files, or README.TXT file (if applicable) of each utility.